signifyd/php/README.md

 Overview
 --------

-This document will give an overview on the available methods in the Signifyd PHP library.
-Also examples for this methods will be provided.
+This document will give an overview on the available methods in the Signifyd PHP library along with examples for the methods.

 Requirements
 ------------